• Home

 To give a custom name to the container, you can use the option '--name'.

-The second thing you might notice is that the container's port (80) is not published to the Docker's host.
+Note that the container's port (80) is not published to the Docker's host.

 To publish an exposed container's port and map it to a host's port, you can use the option '-p HOST_PORT:CONTAINER_PORT'.